jamsocket/jamsocket/README.md

 ## `jamsocket spawn SERVICE`

-Spawns a session backend from the provided docker image
+Spawns a session backend from the provided docker image.

 ```
 USAGE